sathishrpro/api-crud-generator/README.md

 ### Using the Module Generator in an Existing Project

 If you want to use the module generator in an existing project, follow these steps:

 1. Copy the `CodeStubs` folder to the root directory of your project.
-2. Copy the `ModuleGenerator.php` file to the `app/Console/Commands` directory of your Laravel project.
+2. Copy the `app/Console/Commands/ModuleGenerator.php` file to the `app/Console/Commands` directory of your Laravel project.
+3. Copy the `app/Helpers/PaginationHelper.php` file to the `app/Helpers` directory of your Laravel project.
+4. Copy the `app/API/Common` folder contents to the `app/API/Common` directory of your Laravel project.
-3. You may need to register the `ModuleGenerator` command in your Laravel application.
+5. You may need to register the `ModuleGenerator` command in your Laravel application.
 If it's not already registered, add it to the `$commands` array in the `app/Console/Kernel.php` file:

    ```php
    protected $commands = [